Some people's brains just may not be geared toward getting things done.

 At least that's what researchers at Germany's Ruhr-University Bochum concluded in a new study — the first of its kind, they say, to look at the brains of procrastinators and "doers," as non-procrastinators are called in a press release about the research.

 In all, 264 brains, belonging to both men and women, were subjected to magnetic resonance imaging (MRI).
-Then each participant filled out a survey gauging the ability to rein in impulses and control one's own actions.
+Then each participant filled out a survey gauging the ability to rein in impulses and control their actions.

 The research team developed a scoring system called decision-related action orientation (AOD), which divided participants into two groups: doers and do-not-ers.